An untwisted cube of resolutions for knot Floer homology: The untwisted spectral sequence

 Another useful observation is that if we consider a crossing $p$ in $\K$ that is smoothed in $S$, we can view the two resulting two-valent vertices as insertions.
 If we do so, the resulting Floer complex is quasi-isomorphic to the original one, in which we used the local picture in Figure~\ref{fig:exact} near $p$ (with $X$ markings at $B$).
 Indeed, if we handleslide $\alpha_2$ over $\alpha_1$ and $\beta_2$ over $\beta_1$ in that picture, and then do a small isotopy to separate $\alpha_1$ from $\beta_1$, we obtain exactly the Heegaard diagram for $S$ where the two-valent vertices are viewed as insertions.

 Our particular motivation for considering insertions is that, if we have a partial resolution $S$ of a decorated braid projection as in Subsection~\ref{sec:planar}, then each of its connected components can be viewed as a partial resolution of a smaller braid, with insertions.
 Indeed, let $S_0, \dots, S_\ell$ be the connected components of $S$, such that $S_0$ has the distinguished edge.
+(Here, we mean the connected components of the diagram $S$ viewed as a planar projection, rather than components of the underlying singular links.
+For example, the unresolved projection of a non-split link has a single component.)
 Any time we have a crossing in $\K$ that ends up smoothed in $S$, such that the two edges in the smoothing belong to different components $S_i$, then there are two resulting two-valent vertices, which we view as insertions.
 Further, for each component $S_i$ with $i > 0$, we pick one of the insertions on $S_i$ and declare it to be a gray dot as in Figure~\ref{fig:fig8} (that is, we cut the edge open at that point).
 With these conventions, each $S_i$ is a partial resolution of a smaller decorated braid projection, with some insertions.
 Thus, we can construct a Floer chain complex $CFL^-(S_i)$, over a polynomial ring $\RR_i$.
 We have:

 The Floer chain complexes for the connected components are related to the original Floer complex for $S$ as follows:

 \begin {lemma} Let $S$ be a partial resolution of a decorated braid projection, with connected components $S_0, \dots, S_\ell$.
 Then, we have a quasi-isomorphism of $\RR$-modules: